 - Participating in personal growth programmes offered by external organizations, including ‘Adolescent Health Programme’ run by the Department of Health, ‘Positive Growth Training’ programme by Y.W.C.A. and life planning programme offered by Teen Walker Youth Ministry, thereby fostering students’ whole-person development;

-- Participating in sex education programmes and workshops run by the Department of Health, End Child Sexual Abuse Foundation and the University of Hong Kong, thereby instilling into students the correct sexual knowledge and concepts;
+- Participating in sex education programmes and workshops run by the Department of Health, The Family Planning Association of Hong Kong, End Child Sexual Abuse Foundation and the University of Hong Kong, thereby instilling into students the correct sexual knowledge and concepts;

 - Co-organizing ‘Be Friends with Emotions’ and ‘Arts, Create, Heal’ Adolescent Emotional Wellness Projects with Caritas Charrette Centre to strengthen students’ resilience and their peer support network;

-- Establishing uniform groups, including: Scouts, Girl Guides, St. John's Ambulance Brigade, and Civil Aid Service Cadet Corps, to carry forward the spirit of ‘Love the School and Comply with Its Rules’ and ‘Never Give Up’, and to nurture students to become leaders of tomorrow;
+- Establishing uniform groups, including: Scouts, Girl Guides and St. John’s Ambulance Brigade, to carry forward the spirit of ‘Love the School and Comply with Its Rules’ and ‘Never Give Up’, and to nurture students to become leaders of tomorrow;

 - Launching school-based leadership training schemes, including Peer Counselling Ambassadors and Prefects training programmes to boost their self-confidence and extend their leadership abilities;

-- Organizing Parents’ Day, Parents’ Evening, exhibitions and talks on further studies and career pursuits, Talk on Release of HKDSE Results and other parenting talks to assist students in their life planning in collaboration with their parents; and
+- Organizing Parents’ Day, Parents’ Evening, exhibitions and talks on further studies and career pursuits, Talk on Release of HKDSE Results and other parenting talks to collaborate with parents to assist students in their life planning; and

 - Arranging students to participate in charity activities and community services every year, including: casual wear day, elderly services and charity sales, etc., so that students can understand and be willing to serve different communities.